 Wayne has been the Cathy Freeman Foundation's photographer and videographer for many years.
 He travels Wooribinda, Tiwi, Elcho and Palm Islands to record this incredible work.

 Creating specific visual narratives to meet the individual needs of the client is a skill Wayne Quilliam is well know for.
-Companies like Ernst and Young contract
+Companies like Ernst and Young and ANZ contract

 Wayne to build their photographic libraries.